MicrosoftDocs/windows-ai-docs/docs/directml/gpu-tensorflow-wsl.md

 ### AMD

-[Download and install AMD’s driver](https://www.amd.com/en/support) from their website.
+[Download and install AMD's driver](https://www.amd.com/en/support) from their website.
 This functionality is supported on the following hardware:

 * AMD Radeon™ RX series and Radeon™ VII graphics.
 * AMD Radeon™ Pro series graphics.